-To perform a Page Erase with the standard page size (256 bytes), an instruction code of 81h or DBh must be clocked into the device followed by three address bytes comprised of 2 page address bytes that specify the page in the main memory to be erased.
+To perform a Page Erase with the standard page size (256 bytes).
 And A7-A0 is an unrelated item.

-The sequence of issuing PE instruction is: /CS goes low \rightarrow sending PE instruction code \rightarrow 3-byte address on SI \rightarrow /CS goes high.
+The sequence of issuing PE instruction is: CS goes low \rightarrow sending PE instruction code \rightarrow 3-byte address on $SI \rightarrow CS$ goes high.